 |Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

-This course is ideal for anyone who wants to make a real difference to the lives of children, young people and families and their communities.
-The programme will develop the knowledge and skills you need for a career across a range of areas such as adult and children's social care, youth groups, charities, community organisations, schools, nurseries.
+This programme is ideal for anyone who wants to make a difference to the lives of children, young people, and families.
+The programme will develop the knowledge and skills you need for a career across a range of professional areas, or for entry into further postgraduate study

-You should have a suitable level 3 qualification as well as GCSE English and math's qualifications grade 4 or above or equivalent level 2 qualifications.
+You should have a suitable Level 3 qualification, as well as GCSE English and Math’s qualifications at grade 4 or above, or the equivalent Level 2 qualifications.